dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-3_terminal-based_editors.md

 though - unless you are processing images, a windowed (not Windows) environment is not really necessary.

-However, this means we need a way to edit files that exists in a terminal, using a program like `Vi`.
+However, this means we need a way to edit files that exists in a terminal.
+We can use a simple editor like `nano`, though we can be more productive by using a powerful program like `vi`.
 There is good news and bad news about this.

 ## The good news

 1. Vi is everywhere

-    Just about every UNIX system on the planet comes with Vi pre-installed
+    Just about every Unix system on the planet comes with Vi pre-installed.
+If you keep using Unix, you will end up in a Vi session at some point.
+You should at least know how to make minor edits and exit cleanly!

 2. Vi is customizable

-    The auto-linting (style and error checking), tab-completion, and syntax highlighting that you love about your favorite IDE all started in Vi
+    The auto-linting (style and error checking), tab-completion, and syntax highlighting that you love about your favorite IDE all started in Vi.

 3. Vi is fast

-    Your hands never need to leave the keyboard in Vi, and complex tasks like cutting three lines of code and moving them to beginning of the last line in the document is **only five** keystrokes
+    Your hands never need to leave the keyboard in Vi, and complex tasks like cutting three lines of code and moving them to beginning of the last line in the document is **only five** keystrokes.

 ## The bad news